anothertechs/anothertechs/src/blogs/crypto/evening-star/index.md

 However, the second day was still a wavering day between bullish and bearish sentiment.
 If there is a gap down when the market opens on the third day, it indicates that momentum will reverse and traders have made a short decision.
 When the price closed much lower at the end of the third day, the evening star pattern is confirmed.

-## How do technical analysts trade when they see the evening star candlestick pattern?
+## How do technical analysts trade when they see the evening star pattern?

 Once the evening star candlestick pattern appears, traders may wish to use it as a signal to place a sell order.
 This may be particularly useful before major news releases, as the star indicates that the market will lack the belief that the upward trend will continue.
 However, traders who want to reduce their risk may wish to wait and use the star as a signal, planning to enter the market by selling in a subsequent downtrend.
 This is because the breakout can follow the initial reversal to a lower trading range.